sagemath/trac_to_gh/Issue 2006.md

 # Issue 2006: crap -- gap contains a binary

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2006

 Original creator: was